Retrofitting and Bolting of New Houses?

 Table 2304.9.1 of the 2013 CALIFORNIA BUILDING CODE

-What this means is that wherever the Joists or girders sit on top of the sill 3 nails need to be installed in order to meet the legal requirements of the building code.
-Before the advent of nail guns when driving nails was arduous, contractors would only meet building code minimums to increase speed and save their bodies.
+What this means is that wherever the Joists or girders sit on top of the mudsill, only 3 nails need to be installed in order to meet the legal requirements of the building code.
+Before the advent of nail guns when driving nails was arduous, contractors would only meet minimum building code standards to increase speed and save their bodies.
 The result is that houses built before 1978 when nail gun use became pervasive can have a serious structural deficiency.

 Foundation Bolts and Over-sized Holes

 According to the 2016 California Building Code, bolts may not be installed in mudsill holes that are more than 1/16 inch larger than the diameter of the bolt.
 Virtually all existing bolts have over-sized holes and are in violation of the code.